VOXI vs Vodafone: the differences between the two networks

 Phone contracts on Vodafone vs VOXI

-Which network offers better smartphone deals?
+Which provider offers better value and flexibility on phone deals?

 Useful link: VOXI's FAQs about their phone contracts